thindil/steamsky/README.md

 directory (if you use released binary) and type `./steamsky`.
 Game works only in terminal.

+If you want to run game in debug mode (some data will be logged to file *data/debug.log*) type `./steamsky --debug=everything`.

 Note: If you build game from source, copy files COPYING and README.md to *bin* directory.